DI 52530.005 Identification, Notification and Response

 If the issue is not resolved, the individual, by motion, within 60 days after written confirmation, may submit the unresolved matter to the court for resolution.

-If the issue is resolved and the claimant is determined to be a class member, ODAR will proceed with a new hearing.
+If the issue is resolved and the claimant is determined to be a class member, OHO will proceed with a new hearing.